singhalyogesh/truecaller-sdk-fs/README.md

 IMPORTANT: Truecaller SDK already verifies the authenticity of the response before forwarding it to the your app.

-#### B. Server side Truecaller Profile authenticity check [ for users who verified via Truecaller OTP flow ]
+#### B. Server side Truecaller Profile authenticity check [ for users who verified via Truecaller missed call flow ]

-In OnSuccess method of OtpCallback, in case of MODE_VERIFIED, you can fetch the access token string.
+In onRequestSuccess method of VerificationCallback, you can fetch the access token string.
 You can forward this field back to your backend and verify the authenticity of the information by using the following endpoint:

 **Endpoint:**
 https://api4.truecaller.com/v1/otp/installation/validate/{accessToken}